nightscout/nightscout.github.io/docs/uploader/uploaders.md

 You can use [this Python-based uploader](https://github.com/nl-ruud/nightscout-easyview) that retrieves CGM data from the Medtrum EasyView API and pushes it to a Nightscout instance.

-## Tandem t:slim X2
+## Tandem t:slim X2 / Tandem Mobi

-You can synchronize your treatments one way from your Tandem Diabetes t:connect web/mobile application to Nightscout using  a bridge app running via **Pipenv** or **Docker** as documented [here](https://github.com/jwoglom/tconnectsync).
+You can synchronize data from a Tandem t:slim X2 or Tandem Mobi pump from Tandem Source (formerly t:connect) to Nightscout using a bridge tool called [tconnectsync](https://github.com/jwoglom/tconnectsync) running via **Pipenv** or **Docker**.
+This relies on the t:slim or Mobi app being installed on your device which uploads to Tandem Source, which tconnectsync then replicates to Nightscout.
+This can run on your own computer with Python installed, or in the cloud (e.g. via Heroku).
+[See instructions on the tconnectsync repo.](https://github.com/jwoglom/tconnectsync)

 ## Abbott Freestyle Libre